Dear John,

 Warmest regards,

-on behalf of the farm families of U.S. Wellness Meats.
+John, Lee Ann, Megan, McKenzie and Tressa on behalf of the farm families of U.S. Wellness Meats.

 BREAKING NEWS NOTES

-PROMO CODE HIDDEN IN TEXT
+RE-STOCKED ITEMSPROMO CODE HIDDEN IN TEXT

-the text for a one time only 15% discount off your next purchase.
+Don't forget to look for the special promo code hidden in the text for a one time only 15% discount off your next purchase.
+First 35 users will be able to utilize the code.

 The 7 red letters (in sequence) are in the extended articles in this issue and will spell out a string that can be used in the 'promo code' area when you are placing your order.
 The letters will begin within Catherine Ebeling article after you open the complete article.
 Remaining clues might be in subsequent sections of the newsletter.